Popular yesteryear actress Chitra no more | Entertainment

 Popular yesteryear actor Chitra died here on Saturday following a cardiac arrest, sources close to her family said.

-The 56 year-old multi-lingual actor, more popularly known as 'Nallennai' (gingely oil) Chitra following her association with a top oil brand, is survived by husband and daughter.
+The 56 year-old multi-lingual actor, more popularly known as 'Nallennai' (gingelly oil) Chitra following her association with a top oil brand, is survived by husband and daughter.
 She passed away at her Saligramam residence here.
+Family sources said the funeral will take place in the city today.

-Born on in Kochi, Kerala, Chitra who earned the sobriquet 'Nallennai' after the gingelly oil advertisement in which she acted became popular, rose to fame in the Tamil film industry and was quite popular in the 1990s.
+Born in Kochi, Kerala, Chitra who earned the sobriquet 'Nallennai' after the gingelly oil advertisement in which she acted became popular, rose to fame in the Tamil film industry in the 1990s.

-She has acted in a number of films alongside top stars including Rajinikanth, Sarathkumar and Prabu.
+She has acted in a number of films alongside top stars including Rajinikanth, Sarathkumar and Prabhu.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)